xorvoid/hydra/README.md

 ## X86-16 Emulation and Hooks

 Hydra wraps the dosbox-x emulation to execute binaries.
-Dosbox-x has been forked and patched to capture machine-state and provide hooks for hydra to interrupt its execution at any instruction address.
+Dosbox-x has been forked and patched to capture machine-state and provide hooks for Hydra to interrupt its execution at any instruction address.

 ## Function hooks